 The Kansas City Royals are extremely proud of the Royals Wives and the time and effort they spend making Kansas City — their home away from home — a better place.
 The Royals Wives play an important role in community outreach efforts with their commitment to many charitable causes.

 The wives play an integral part in the annual Royals Charities Broadcast Auction.
 The event, presented by FOX Sports Kansas City, is a special on-air auction that gives viewers the opportunity to bid on unique ballpark experiences or purchase an exclusive Royals ticket package.
 The ladies answer phones and take bids from Royals fans throughout the evening.
-In 2014, Royals Wives including Jenny Cain, Mary Chen, Katelyn Davis, Jamie Gordon, Jenny Guthrie, Elly Hayes, Ashley Hochevar, Lacey Holland, Stephanie Moustakas, Jocelyn Valencia and Shelley Vargas helped raise more than $120,000 for Royals Charities.
+In 2015, Royals Wives including Jamie Gordon, Jenny Guthrie, Lacey Holland, Stephanie Moustakas, Karla Rios and Jordan Clark helped raise more than $100,000 for Royals Charities.

 Hospital floors are filled with carts full of toys for kids during the annual Toys of Summer event.
 Led by Greg and Lacey Holland, several Royals players and their wives participated in 2015 toy distribution event on July 21.
 Royals Tim Collins, Wade Davis, Danny and Sara Duffy, Alex and Jamie Gordon, Jeremy Guthrie, Luke and Ashley Hochevar, Mike and Stephanie Moustakas, Jason and Shelley Vargas, and Chris and Liz Young helped the Hollands deliver toys and Royals gear to young patients.
 The group also delivered Shadow Buddies, condition-specific dolls designed to be a friend "just like me" for seriously ill children, thanks to a grant from Royals Charities.